 In an exhibition soccer match played in Paris on Tuesday (16 May), the Belgian team Bruges and the Iranian national team failed to decide a winner.

-In an exhibition soccer match played in Paris on Tuesday (16 May), the Belgian team Bruges and the Iranian national team failed to decide a winner.
+Background: In an exhibition soccer match played in Paris on Tuesday (16 May), the Belgian team Bruges and the Iranian national team failed to decide a winner.
 The final score was one-all.

 The Bruges team, runners-up in the recent European Cup, played right to left in the first half.
 The friendly exhibition match was organised by St. Germain, a Paris soccer club.

 Iranian demonstrators, holding placards denouncing the Shah's government, took the opportunity of making a political point.
 The Iranian forwards attacked the Bruges defence and made an unsuccessful shot at goal.